tsklxiv/Luto/README.md

 - [ ] Saving your todo list in a database
 - [x] Support tag and tag colors
 - [x] Support 2 modes of rendering the todo:
-   - Basic mode: Simple rendering (Supported!)
+   - Basic mode: Simple rendering
    - Board mode: Rendering the todo like a board
 - [x] Support simple adding and deleting a todo
 - [x] Support deleting all the todos